elaforge/karya/doc/quickstart.md

 module's `load` function to 'Local.Instrument.synths'.
 If you use 'App.MidiInst.softsynth' then you don't have to have any explicit patch names.

-- Recompile because you edited stuff: `repl=t mk binaries`
+- Recompile because you edited stuff: `repl=t bin/mk binaries`

 - Start `build/opt/logview` in the background, and the app `build/opt/seq` from one terminal, and the REPL `build/opt/repl` from another.